 If you would like more information about the activities planned within our ‘Future Dreaming’ program, or you have your own ideas and projects you’d like to tell us about – please contact: email@example.com We’d really love to hear from you!

 From 2002 to 2007, an independent, not for profit indigenous community development organisation called ‘Future Dreaming’ ran innovative cross cultural, cultural heritage and community development projects in Central Queensland.
-Three of the original founders of this organisation are now involved in AELA’s “Future Dreaming” program: AELA’s National Convenor, Michelle Maloney, and Ghungalu community leaders Marie and Margaret Kemp, who have now joined AELA’s Indigenous Advisory Group.
+Three of the original founders of this organisation helped create AELA’s “Future Dreaming” program: AELA’s National Convenor, Michelle Maloney, and Ghungalu community leaders Marie and Margaret Kemp.